kenny-designs/kenny-designs.github.io/_projects/2019-05-02-unityGameCollection.md

 were all created with the help of the Udemy tutorial series [Complete C# Unity Game Developer 2D](https://www.udemy.com/course/unitycourse/) and [Complete C# Unity Game Developer 3D](https://www.udemy.com/course/unitycourse2/).
-As such, I didn't want to make dedicated project pages to each game but I'd still like to show off what I managed to create!
+As such, I didn't want to make dedicated project page for each game but I'd still like to show off what I managed to create!
 I put a lot of effort into these games and I hope you enjoy trying them out!